decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 #### Service Endpoint

+Parties who wish to communicate via DIDComm Messaging MAY tell other parties how to reach them by declaring a `serviceEndpoint` block in their DID document.
+(It is also possible to convey this information in other ways, but they are out of scope for this spec.)

-DID Documents for DIDComm capable DIDs have a single service block entry in the following format:
+The relevant entry in the DID document matches this format:

 ```json
 {